Changsha Guangdong, China Travel Guide

 Visiting attractions on weekdays, especially mornings, generally means fewer crowds than weekends or public holidays.

-Book attractionsHiking further up Yuelu Mountain offers less-crowded viewpoints overlooking the urban area and the Xiang River.
+Book attractionsHiking further up Yuelu Mountain offers less-crowded viewpoints looking out over the urban zone and the Xiang River.

 Find outdoor activitiesBook tickets online well in advance, especially during peak season, as they get sold out fast.